ty-a/tybot/README.txt

 TyBot is written in PHP and tested on PHP v5.3.
 It is a CLI program.

-Fill in the information in the tybot.conf file
+Fill in the information in the tybot.conf.php file

 Run the bot using php tybot.php